“To speak of wilderness is to speak of wholeness. And, human beings come out of that wholeness.” ~ Gary Snyder

 Such a way of knowing, or unknowing as it might be, is necessary for us to fully embody awe and wonder of other-than-human life, and as Thomas Berry emphasized, enter into a sense of the sacred.
 A lifetime of opening to numinous experience accrues wisdom.
 The crux is that the walls of our culture’s cosmological home (the story we live by) has no windows onto the numinous experience of other-than-human life.
 Matthew Fox invokes a biblical metaphor relating the story we currently live by is like an old wineskin with no capacity to hold the new wine of wisdom and understanding that contains both ecological science and a living, breathing sense of the sacred.

-Because the cultural story you are steeped in is often very difficult to see the particulars of the story, it helps to flesh out the major components in order to understand their specific influences.
-My take on our current cultural story pitfalls that we live by in the U.S. and in Western society, in general, can be described thus:
+Because we are steeped within our culture it makes it very difficult for us to see the particulars of the dominant story we currently live by.
+It helps to flesh out the major components of our cultural story in order to understand their specific influences.
+My take on the major implicit biases of our current cultural story that we live by in the U.S. and in Western society, in general, can be described thus:

 Chapter Two: A cultural belief in a “pie in the sky when you die” if we say the right religious creeds.
 (This gives a sense that death isn’t final.
 Not necessarily a terrible thought, and even positive in that you might think about the strength of your ancestors being with you.
 Unfortunately, in combination with the rest of our cultural story, such belief has led to an opinion that the Earth doesn’t matter, only our place in the ‘after-life’ matters).